blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 A DynamoDB driver for `spatie/laravel-event-sourcing` allowing for a serverless approach to data storage.

 !
 Work In Progress !
 Not yet suitable for use.
 The package is functionally complete but has only had light real world testing on the example Larabank project.

-The package endeavours to have no behaviour change when compared to the original Spatie Eloquent implementation.
-This causes a few choices and compromises in dynamo table design that might seem strange otherwise.

-If you're interested in this project please leave a note in the discussions section, and I'll let you know when the first versioned release drops.

-Requires 64bit PHP 8.2 due to the way it generates unique ids.
+Please wait for the first Semver versioned release.

 TODOs for Release:

 - `DynamoDbStoredEventRepository::RetrieveAllAfterVersion()` uses a filter expression which isn't efficient.
-- Handling for manageable DynamoDb errors.
 - Review approach to handling event metadata, ensure its compatible.
 - Copy and modify any parts of the main package test suite that can give more end to end coverage.
 - See if we can solve for LazyCollection->remember().